Saivenkat8/Udacity-ISDC-Project2/README.md

 # Udacity-ISDC-project2
-In this project you gonna learn how to implement matrices in python through Jupyter
+In this project I have learnt how to implement matrices in python with Jupyter notebook.